 Facts About Our Work in Dominica

 In 2016, Food For The Poor began working with an orphanage in Dominica, which is a part of the organization’s Angels Of Hope program.
-Five children are receiving shelter, loving care and an education.
+The children are receiving shelter, loving care and an education.

 In 2014, Food For The Poor implemented sanitation, poultry and school expansion projects in Dominica.